dbgrande/GrandeModular/README.md

 - **Vclip knob:** Allows adjusting the clipping voltage from 0 to ±10V (default ±5V).
 Applies to both A and B inputs, and all channels.
 Note that this is only enabled if the Vclip input port is unconnected.

 - **Vclip input:** Alternative for setting clipping voltages.
 Input voltages (polyphonic) directly define clipping voltage to use for A and B, which are clipped to ±Vclip (per channel).
 In this case input values can range from 0V to 20V, and negative input values are converted to positive values.

+- **Logic Monitoring (New for v2.6.2):** Right-click context menu option.
+By default the display is optimized to display clipping, which filters out most high-to-low transitions to reduce flashing lights.
+With **Logic Monitoring** enabled, low-to-high and high-to-low transitions are treated equally, which can work better for monitoring certain logic signals.
+Set threshold to 5V for 0-10V logic. (**Note:** this doesn't work with bipolar signals.)

 ***